 Research reported in the Harvard Business Review found: 1.
 A study of nearly 20,000 employees found that

 half don’t feel respected by their bosses.
-2.
+2. Those that get respect from their leaders

 reported 56% better health and well-being and 89% greater enjoyment and